milanvince/IT-Security-Project/Librenms-manual.md

 systemctl restart apache2
 ```

-#### Disable the default site if thi is the only site, what you are planning to host:
+#### Disable the default site if this is the only site, what you are planning to host:
 ```
 a2dissite 000-default
 ```